Denise Dourado Dora

 Fellow Since 1998

-This profile was prepared when Denise Dourado Dora was elected to the Ashoka Fellowship in 1998.
+This description of Denise Dourado Dora's work was prepared when Denise Dourado Dora was elected to the Ashoka Fellowship in 1998.

 The New Idea